 Northern Lights Iceland: When and Where to See Them

-Shining in bright hues across the Arctic sky, the Northern Lights have mesmerised people across the world.
+Shining in bright hues across the Arctic sky, the Northern Lights have mesmerised people across the world for generations.
 It’s no wonder that a lot of visitors to Iceland want them to be the highlight of their trip.
 If you’re one of them, keep reading to discover the best times and places to see the Northern Lights in Iceland.

 When to See the Northern Lights in Iceland